-We’re sure there’s no need to remind you, given the freezing temps outside, but winter is officially in full effect.
-During this season, keeping warm is an absolute top priority to both stay comfortable and safe.
+Though some areas of the country are experiencing unseasonably warm weather, the reality is winter is in full effect.
+If you happen to be some of the lucky few experiencing a snap of warmer weather, take advantage and get your vehicle prepped for when the frigid temps return!
+During the winter months keeping warm is an absolute top priority to stay both comfortable and safe.
 Whereas summer makes driving feel like a blast, winter might mean your accessible vehicle is taking on some damage you might not even know about.

 Frozen seats, iced over windows and cold air are only some of the effects you’ll be experiencing unless you make sure to follow these helpful tips.
 With proper preparation, your wheelchair van doesn’t have feel like a refrigerator.